talmolab/sleap/docs/reference.rst

 "**Show Edges**" allows you to toggle the visibility of the edges which connect the nodes.
 This can be useful when you have lots of edges which make it hard to see the features of animals in your video.

-"**Edge Style**" controls whether edges are drawn as thin lines or as wedges which indicate the :ref:`orientation` of the instance (as well as the direction of the part affinity field which would be used to predict the connection between nodes).
+"**Edge Style**" controls whether edges are drawn as thin lines or as wedges which indicate the :ref:`orientation` of the instance (as well as the direction of the part affinity field which would be used to predict the connection between nodes when using a "bottom-up" approach).

-"**Show Trails**" allows you to toggle the visibility of trail lines, which show where each node was located in recent prior frames.
+"**Trail Length**" allows you to show a trail of where each instance was located in prior frames (the length of the trail is the number of prior frames).
 This can be useful when proofreading predictions since it can help you detect swaps in the identities of animals across frames.

-"**Trail Length**" allows you to control how many prior frames to include in the trails.

 "**Fit Instances to View**" allows you to toggle whether the view is auto-zoomed to the instances in each frame.
 This can be useful when proofreading predictions.

 "**Seekbar Header**" allows you to plot relevant information above the seekbar.
-Note that this doesn't currently work well for very long videos since you can't zoom the seekbar.
-Also note that the seekbar is not updated when you modify instances; it only updates when you select a new seekbar header.
-(These issues will be fixed in a future version.)
+Note that the seekbar is not updated when you modify instances; it only updates when you select a new seekbar header.

 "**Videos**", "**Skeleton**", "**Instances**", and "**Labeling Suggestions**" allow you to toggle which information windows are shown (by default these are docked to the right side of the main GUI window).